Exposed: How Russia offered to fund Italy's Salvini

 But it needs money after the Italian Supreme Court froze some of its funds last year in a previous fraud case.

-Salvini himself is an avowed fan of Russian leader Vladimir Putin who publicly goes around wearing pro-Putin T-shirts.
+Salvini himself is a fan of Russian leader Vladimir Putin who goes around wearing pro-Putin T-shirts.

 He also went to Moscow last October where he held a clandestine meeting one day before the Metropol Hotel talks with Russian deputy prime minister Dmitry Kozak, the Italian journalists, who followed Salvini to his secret tryst, said.